 30 Both they, and their children, and their wives; and their cattle; because afflictions increased sore upon them.

-31 Now when it was told the king’s servants, and the host that was at Yerushalayim, in the city of David, that certain men, who had broken the king’s commandment, were gone down into the secret places in the wilderness,
+31 Now when it was told the sovereign’s servants, and the host that was at Yerushalayim, in the city of David, that certain men, who had broken the sovereign’s commandment, were gone down into the secret places in the wilderness,

 32 They pursued after them a great number, and having overtaken them, they camped against them, and made war against them on the Shabbat.